The flowers kept you going.

 “Car accident.
 I remember an ambulance, being taken to a room...a lot of it’s hazy, but by the time I came to, everyone was already gone.”

 “I needed to get out of there one way or another.”
 You tried to laugh it off, but you just ended up sounding terrified.
-“Those creatures weren’t as rampant then as they are now, but I was still dodging hellspawn armed with a hospital gown and the worst headache of my life.
+“There weren’t as many creatures then as there are now, but I was still dodging hellspawn armed with a hospital gown and the worst headache of my life.
 Felt like I was in a fucking horror movie.”

 “Impressive.
 For a civilian,” he amended.